14th International Workshop on Combinatorial Testing (IWCT 2025)IWCT 2025

 About IWCT

 The 14th International Workshop on Combinatorial Testing (IWCT 2025) is to be held in conjunction with ICST 2025, focusing on combinatorial methods in testing, which can target software, systems-of-systems or other domains.
 The workshop welcomes academic research submissions as well as industrial experience reports.
-We would like to highlight that this year, IWCT 2025 seeks to broaden its application domains of combinatorial methods used in general testing problems and therefore not only invites contributions from the software testing domain concerning AI/ML-based, autonomous, concurrent or real-time systems, security of hard- and software, cloud computing and cloud architectures and software product lines, but also welcomes contributions on using combinatorial methods in other domains such as - including, but not limited to - biotechnology applications, mechanical engineering, manufacturing, quantum computing, finance and disaster management research.
+We would like to highlight that this year, IWCT 2025 seeks to broaden its application domains of combinatorial methods used in general testing problems and therefore not only invites contributions from the software testing domain concerning - but not limited to - AI/ML-based, autonomous, concurrent or real-time systems, security of hard- and software, cloud computing and cloud architectures and software product lines, but also welcomes contributions on using combinatorial testing in other domains such as - including, but not limited to - biotechnology applications, mechanical engineering, manufacturing, quantum computing, finance and disaster management research.

 Combinatorial Testing (CT), or Combinatorial Interaction Testing (CIT), is a widely applicable generic methodology and technology for software verification and validation, considered a testing best practice.
 In a combinatorial test plan, all interactions between parameters up to a certain level are covered.
 For example, in pairwise testing, for every pair of parameters, every pair of values will appear at least once.
 Studies show that CT is more efficient and effective than random testing of software.